Lobesitdoll/mdncomp/README.md

 Exploration
 -----------
-Feel like exploring? try:
+Feel like discovering new features and APIs? try a random feature:

     $ mdncomp --random

-Or try combining the `--random` option with `--desc`:
+combine it with a summary description:

     $ mdncomp --random --desc

-You can also create a scope by providing a keyword or search term:
+You can also create a scope by providing a keyword or search term.
+Here, find a random feature that contains "audio" in its path:

     $ mdncomp --random audio
-    $ mdncomp --random abc --fuzzy --desc

 Global Configuration
 --------------------
-Often used options can be permanently stored in a config file in the user's home directory in JSON format.
+Often used options can be permanently stored in a config file in the user's home directory in JSON format (see option `--configpath` to see where it's located).

+The use of config file can be suspended at any time with the `-G, --no-config` option.

 To set or clear an option you can do: